 Sylvia Brown grew up in Virginia and went to Howard University for undergraduate and Indiana University for graduate school.
 She has been an active volunteer in Arts and Education in Baltimore since retiring as a teacher.
 She mentored in an elementary school, served on the Center Stage Board (emeritus currently), The Seed School of Maryland’s Board, and has been on the Arts Every Day Board since its inception.
 Brown is currently on the Johns Hopkins School of Public Health’s Advisory Board and on the Cabinet of the Woodrow Wilson Center in Washington.

 Jodi Dunn retired as Associate Vice-President of Nationwide Better Health, a subsidiary of Nationwide Insurance in 2011, where she was responsible for clinical, regulatory and contract compliance for disease, medical, and disability management product lines.
 She has held multiple health and human services leadership positions in both the public and private sector, and has been an active community volunteer since she moved to Baltimore in 1980.
 She has a Masters in Public Administration from the American University.
-Dunn joined the Arts Every Day Board in 2012 and serves as the Board Secretary.
+Dunn joined the Arts Every Day Board in 2012.

 Nancy A. Fagan began her thirty-year career with the Baltimore City Schools as a teacher at Furley Elementary School.
 As an administrator, Ms. Fagan became an Instructional Support Teacher supporting teachers in curriculum and best practices at two city schools.
 In 2001 she became Assistant Principal at Thomas G. Hayes Elementary School in East Baltimore.
 She has been Principal of Highlandtown Elementary/Middle School #215 for the past 11 years.
 Under her leadership the school was accepted into the Arts Every Day program in 2010.
 She joined the Arts Everyday Board in July 2012.